jayc-1111/block-whiteboard/important-notes-2.md

 4. Always preserve existing data when updating AppState

 ### For Bookmark Issues
-1. Check `📚 CARD:` logs when cards are restored
+1. Check `📚 FILE:` logs when files are restored
 2. Verify `📦 SAVE:` logs show correct bookmark counts
-3. Check if bookmarks are in `sectionData.bookmarks` not just `card.bookmarks`
+3. Check if bookmarks are in `sectionData.bookmarks` not just `file.bookmarks`
 4. Ensure deep copies are used when updating nested arrays

 ---